JOHNNY LEE GATES

 Muscogee County, GA | November 30, 1976

-The case appeared to have gone cold when, months later, a man arrested on criminal charges tried to win favor from the police department by conveying that he had information about an unsolved murder that had stumped the department for months.
-The incentivized informant told police that Johnny Lee Gates – a young black man with an IQ of 65 – had raped, shot and killed a young white woman, then threw the gun into a creek.
+The case appeared to have gone cold when, months later, a man arrested on criminal charges tried to win favor from the police department by conveying that he had information about the unsolved murder that had stumped the department for months.
+The incentivized informant told police that Johnny Lee Gates – a young black man with an intellectual disability – had raped, shot and killed Katharina Wright, then threw the gun into a creek.
 By the time police realized their informant had lied and the gun in the creek was not the murder weapon, Johnny had already given a false confession.
-The young, intellectually disabled man could not withstand threats of execution and intense, coercive police interrogation, and the resulting inaccurate confession was later described by a judge as “hard to believe."
+The resulting inaccurate confession was later described by a judge as “hard to believe."

 The highest rates of false confessions occur among the intellectually disabled, juveniles, and the mentally ill.
 These individuals are often vulnerable to the pressures of coercive police interrogation techniques because they are less likely to understand the charges against them and the consequences of confessing.
 Astonishingly more than 1 out of 4 people wrongfully convicted but later exonerated by DNA evidence made a false confession or incriminating statement.